Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Evaluation

-\subsection{Experimental setup}
+In this section, we evaluate two complementary aspects of our protocol: (i)~the inclusion mechanism's ability to counteract selection bias under asynchronous network, and (ii)~the privacy-accuracy trade-off enabled by our DP scheme.
+Byzantine scenarios and additional experimental analyzes are deferred to~\Cref{sec:additionnal:expe}.

-\paragraph{{Implementation}} We implemented our experiments in two phases.
-First, a Java program using the Multi-Agent eXperimenter (MAX) \cite{MAX} framework generates communication traces for every agent (client or aggregator) using message distribution delays following probabilistic distributions.
-In the following, except if indicated otherwise, we use three gamma distributions representing respectively $n_a$ very fast aggregators, $n_c - 2t_c - 1$ fast clients and $2t_c + 1$ slow clients.
-During this first step, no data is exchanged except for the names of the participating agents and the types of messages.
+\subsubsection{Experimental setup}

-Second, the communication traces produced by the MAX program are read inside Python scripts to perform the actual model's transmission, training and aggregation by aggregators and clients according to the protocol described in this paper.
-Each experiment took approximately 1 hour each to run, depending on the scenario tested.
+We implement our experiments in two phases.
+We use the Multi-Agent eXperimenter (MAX)~\cite{MAX} framework to generate per-agent communication traces, where message delays follow probabilistic distributions.
+Unless stated otherwise, we use three Gamma distributions modeling $n_a$ aggregators, $n_c - 2t_c - 1$ fast clients, and $2t_c + 1$ slow clients.
+Gamma distributions can model network delays and fit closely to real data \cite{WAKLMNW24}.
+The traces are then consumed by Python scripts that perform model training and aggregation according to the protocol described in this paper.